 Dirt Candy offers two constantly-changing tasting menus - five courses for $65 and ten courses for $99 (including tip) - both of which can be made vegan if you ask.
 We recommend the longer option, which feels like more of a deal than the abbreviated menu.
 But either way, you’ll get dishes with flavors and presentations unlike any others in the city.
 Dinner may start with a three-story wooden tower full of things like edible flowers over black-eyed pea hummus, and a canister of seaweed with the look and texture of caviar.
 There’s portobello mousse as smooth and rich as foie gras, and sliders that’ll make you realize carrots can somehow be as meaty as pork.
 As for the desserts, things like cauliflower cake, mushroom chocolate pudding, and eggplant foster are good enough to make us wonder if we should try turning more vegetables into desserts on our own.
 The answer is no - but only because Dirt Candy can clearly do it better.

 On the other hand, a few dishes here seem to focus on production value more than flavor.
 DIY brussels sprout tacos that come out on a sizzling stone would be a fun communal appetizer, but it’s disappointing to get brussels sprouts wrapped in iceberg lettuce as the primary savory course on an expensive tasting menu.
-The onion tartare tastes like an overly salty onion ring, and the dish that involves dipping thin leafy greens in black bean bagna cauda is the most awkward way you’ve been coerced into eating vegetables since your parents tried the airplane thing with broccoli when you were already sneaking into PG-13 movies.
+The onion tartare tastes like an overly salty onion ring, and the dish that involves dipping thin leafy greens in black bean bagna cauda is the most awkward way you’ve ever been coerced into eating vegetables.

 As is often the case when people push the envelope, some things here go too far, seemingly just for the sake of sparking discussion.
 But the hits more than make up for the misses.
 This constant push to do something new also helps keep this place relevant, because even though there are more restaurants than ever offering protein from things that grow in the ground rather than things that walk on top of it, few of them are as memorable as Dirt Candy.
 This place isn’t just a case of “it worked because we’re talking about it” - it’s a spot we’ll continue to talk about because it works.